apitt/gctools_hackathon_2017/readme.md

 * I did some brain storming and added some things todo next as Issues.
 Please feel free to add items, vote things up, vote things down and whatever you feel is appropirate.
 * See you tmrw.

+# Team Communications
+* Please sign up for slack and join our channel - https://gctoolsteampipeline.slack.com

 # Base Install
 These instructions set up a dockerized develpment, staging, pre-prod and prod enviroments.
 This code sets up the CI/CD workflow.